 In this paper, we exploit a new dataset and develop a novel methodology to address the question of the distributional consequences of profit shifting of MNCs worldwide.
-Specifically, we answer the following four research questions: What is the scale of profit shifting?
-Which tax havens are the most important?
-Which MNCs are most aggressive in profit shifting?
-Last, but not least, which countries lose most relative to their total tax revenues?
+Specifically, we answer the following four research questions: (i) What is the scale of profit shifting? (ii) Which tax havens are the largest? (iii) Which MNCs are the most aggressive in profit shifting? (iv) Which countries lose the most relative to their total tax revenues?
 These intrinsically linked research questions lack definitive answers due to both data-related and methodological challenges.
-Profit shifting as a form of tax avoidance cannot be directly observed; moreover, it is not clear how economists should estimate it.
-Importantly, both the data utilised as well as the choice of function to model the relationship between tax rates and profits have crucial implications for answers to the research questions.
-In this paper we address these challenges by using a dataset with vastly improved country coverage and modelling the extreme non-linearity of that relationship---two contributions which we now outline before proceeding to our four main findings which answer our four research questions.
+Profit shifting as a form of tax avoidance cannot be directly observed and it is not clear how economists should estimate it.
+However, the data utilised as well as the choice of function to model the relationship between tax rates and profits have crucial implications for answers to our research questions.
+In this paper, we address these challenges by using a new country-by-country reporting (CBCR) dataset with vastly improved country coverage and by modelling the extreme non-linearity of that relationship---two contributions that we now outline before proceeding to our main findings.